solo-io/workshops/gloo-gateway/1-18/poc/README.md

         - name: httpbin1
           port: 8000
 EOF
+kubectl --context ${CLUSTER1} -n gloo-system rollout status deploy gloo-proxy-http
 ```

-Try to access the application through HTTPS:
+Try to access the application through HTTPS (might take a few seconds to be ready):

 <!--bash
 echo -n Wait for up to 2 minutes until the url is ready...